translate/pootle/docs/developers/hacking.rst

    need to install extra packages on your system in order to complete their installation.

-Install Pootle into your virtualenv.
+Now, install Pootle itself into your virtualenv.
 This makes it easy to run Pootle locally and is needed for various development actitivies.

 .. code-block:: console